-- 2. Appraisal Guidelines: See NMSU Archives Appraisal Guidelines for records.
-NMSU Library: Policies and Procedures Policy #012 - 3.
-Authority to Accept: The NMSU Board of Regents has delegated authority to the Archives and Special Collections Department, with the approval of the dean of the University Library, to accept on behalf of the university, collections of documents of 100 cubic feet or less.
-Other larger collections may only be accepted by the Chancellor or the executive vice president and provost in accordance with other applicable NMSU gift acceptance policies.
-Such larger collections shall be reported to the Board of Regents. - 2.05 NMSU Athletics [Amendments to Policy 2.05, substantively revising all subsections were recommended by the Administrative Council 03.09.11; approved by the Board of Regents 03.14.11] - A. Mission Statement: To support the vision of NMSU by providing an inter-collegiate athletics program of local and national acclaim in an equitable diverse environment that supports student-athlete excellence in academics and athletics, and that engages the university community and stakeholders is achieving and celebrating Aggies' success.
-To support this mission, the Department of Athletics will strive: - 1.
-To graduate every student-athlete at NMSU; - 2.
-To provide an athletics environment that is conducive to academic success; - 3.
-To seek to educate each student-athlete not only in how to earn a living, but also in how to live a meaningful life; - 4.
-To provide the people of New Mexico competitive athletics programs with student-athletes who reflect the State's multi-cultural heritage; - 5.
-To maintain a diverse coaching and support staff of men and women who represent the best in instruction and who possess the ability to motivate and inspire the student-athletes to maximize the student-athlete experience in a positive way; - 6.
-To provide the student-athlete with the finest athletics facilities and equipment available within the financial means of the department; - 7.
-To adhere to the letter and spirit of the rules and regulations set forth by the National Collegiate Athletic Association (NCAA) and the Conference in which it is a member; - 8.
-To act as a rallying point for students, faculty, staff, and alumni, generating enthusiasm and the "college spirit" for a positive bonding effect; - 9.
-To be an integral part of the university environment, structure, goals, and objectives.
+2.05 - NMSU Athletics [Amendments to Policy 2.05, substantively revising all subsections were recommended by the Administrative Council 03.09.11; approved by the Board of Regents 03.14.11]

+The mission of NMSU Department of Athletics is to support the vision of NMSU by providing an inter-collegiate athletics program of local and national acclaim in an equitable diverse environment that supports student-athlete excellence in academics and athletics, and that engages the university community and stakeholders is achieving and celebrating Aggies' success.
+To support this mission, the Department of Athletics will strive:

+- A. To graduate every student-athlete at NMSU; - B. To provide an athletics environment that is conducive to academic success; - C. To seek to educate each student-athlete not only in how to earn a living, but also in how to live a meaningful life: - D. To provide the people of New Mexico competitive athletics programs with student-athletes who reflect the State's multi-cultural heritage; - E. To maintain a diverse coaching and support staff of men and women who represent the best in instruction and who possess the ability to motivate and inspire the student-athletes to maximize the student-athlete experience in a positive way;

+- F. To provide the student-athlete with the finest athletics facilities and equipment available within the financial means of the department; - G. To adhere to the letter and spirit of the rules and regulations set forth by the National Collegiate Athletic Association (NCAA) and the Conference in which it is a member; - H. To act as a rallying point for students, faculty, staff, and alumni, generating enthusiasm and the "college spirit" for a positive bonding effect; - I. To be an integral part of the university environment, structure, goals, and objectives.

-2.05.05 Athletic Programs Offered at NMSU
+2.05.05 - Athletic Programs Offered at NMSU